weppos/rubyist/content/naming.md

 Keep acronyms in class names capitalized. `MyXMLClass`, not `MyXmlClass`.
 Variables should use all lower-case.

----

-Warning: There is no place in Ruby where `camelCase` is ever used.
+Bear in mind that there is no place in Ruby where `camelCase` is ever used.